dvdoug/BoxPacker/README.md

 Constraints
 -----------

- * My use case for this code is a store that sells books, which need to be shipped flat.
+ * Items are assumed to be shipped flat (e.g. books, fragile items).
 The algorithm as implemented therefore considers simple 2D rotation of items when determining fit but will not try turning items on their side
  * The algorithm does consider spatial constraints in all 3 dimensions, plus consideration of weight
  * The code is beta, use at your own risk